 The global public health crisis forced us to close our doors for almost six months in 2020, and we had to limit the number of guests when we were allowed to open.
 We lost $694,347 in earned income from cancelled events and reduced number of guests.

 The Sorrento Centre is well-managed financially.
 We post monthly Monitoring & Evaluation reports that set out key numbers and narrative.
 We also post our annual independent financial review.

 Thanks to generous donors like you, along with new revenues we were able to generate as well as grants to support specific projects, the Sorrento Centre has navigated our most financially challenging year ever... and we are building confidently to the future.

 You can easily and securely share your gifts by credit card or directly from your bank account.
 Simply press this button.

-If you prefer, you can leave use the form at the bottom of this page, and we'll discuss other options.
+If you prefer, you can send us a note using the form at the bottom of this page, and we'll discuss other options.